 The full list of summer projects to receive grant funding are as follows:

 - Billingham Boxing Academy (BBA) – £1,500.
-Funding will allow BBA to run a boxing programme for four hours per day Monday to Thursday during the first four weeks of the school, summer holidays.
+Funding will allow BBA to run a boxing programme for four hours per day Monday to Thursday.
+The programme will run during the first four weeks of the school, summer holidays.

 - Boosbeck Village Hall – £600.
 The grant will support a pirate-themed fun day in August 2023

 - Hartlepool Rugby Football Club – £640.
 Funding will support the Inner Warrior Camp for Women and Girls.
 It aims to give women the chance to experience rugby for the first time.

 - St Nicholas Youth Group, Guisborough– £1,500.
 The grant will be used to buy three table tennis tables for the youth group

 - St Ann’s Partnership, Stockton – £1,480.16.
 Funding will help the partnership to run summer play sessions.
 They will include a wide range of activities from sport to cookery.

 - Hardwick in Partnership, Stockton – £926.
 The grant will enable the partnership to run five outreach/detached work youth sessions during August.

 - Community Ventures, Middlesbrough – £1,500.
 Funding will support the Digging Deep allotment project.
 It aims to encourage the generations to get together to garden.
 It will also demonstrate the impact of ASB on allotments, as the Town Farm allotment has recently been subjected to ASB including deliberate fire setting.